 5. Other Nutritional Benefits

-According to nutrition data, depending on how you cook them, snails are an excellent source of Vitamin E, Zinc, Calcium, and Iron.
+According to nutritional data, depending on how you cook them, snails are an excellent source of Vitamin E, Zinc, Calcium, and Iron.

 Snails are also high in tryptophan, a chemical that releases serotonin that is responsible for regulating our moods.
 With no sugar and a tiny amount of carbohydrates, escargot is a perfect meal that contains little calories.
 A 3-ounce serving of escargot contains only 76 calories.